-- Trickle charging is a method of charge where the charge current is very low.
+Trickle charging is a method of charge where the charge current is very low.
 Usually this value is 0.1C of the rated current capacity of the battery.
-When trickle charging is an acceptable charging method for Nickel Cadmium batteries.
+Trickle charging is an acceptable charging method for Nickel Cadmium batteries.
 In most cases, when applying a trickle charge method as the method of charge, a termination method is not necessary.
-Being that most Nickel Cadmium cells are capable withstanding a 0.1C charge rate for extended periods of time.
+Most Nickel Cadmium cells are capable withstanding a 0.1C charge rate for extended periods of time.
 Trickle charging is also a secondary method of charging for both a -DV and DT/dt methods.

 ∆T/dt – Delta Temperature per Time

-- ∆T/dt is the recommended method of charge and termination for NiMH batteries.
-The concept is based upon monitoring the change in temperature of the cells within the pack over a pre-defined time period.
-For example, a change of 1° per minute.
+=∆T/dt is the recommended method of charge and termination for NiMH batteries.
+The concept is based upon monitoring the change in temperature of the cells within the pack over a pre-defined time period, e.g., a change of 1° per minute.
 Similar to the -DV method, this method applies when a Rapid Charge current is being used.
 Secondly, a DT/dt method does NOT provide a 100% fully charged battery.
-A DT/dt point usually occurs at a point where the battery has acquired 90% of it’s capacity.
+A DT/dt point usually occurs at a point where the battery has acquired 90% of its capacity.

-- The use of the DT/dt method requires the monitoring of cell surface temperature.
-This is accomplished by way of a NTC Thermistor.
-A NTC (Negative Temperature Coefficient) Thermistor provides an value in an ohmic value which decreases as the temperature increases.
+The use of the DT/dt method requires the monitoring of cell surface temperature.
+This is accomplished by way of a NTC thermistor.
+A NTC (Negative Temperature Coefficient) thermistor provides an ohmic value which decreases as the temperature increases.

 TCO – Temperature Cut Off

-- TCO is another temperature based method which requires the use of a thermistor and a rapid charge rate.
-The concept relies on the surface temperature of the cells and a specific temperature value at which point a charge current is terminated or switched from a rapid to a trickle charge rate.
+TCO is another temperature based method which requires the use of a thermistor and a rapid charge rate.
+The concept relies on the surface temperature of the cells and a specific temperature value at which a charge current is terminated, or switched from a rapid to a trickle charge rate.